 Let’s also thank constant Internet for why we’ll never see another snow day from the outdoors, as we’ll be typing away remotely.
 Sigh.

 Before There Was The “Uncanny Valley” There Was Super Mario Bros.

 When the Nintendo Entertainment System (NES) came out in 1985, it revolutionized the video game industry, in part because it was the first time a console company allowed third-party game developers to sell products for their devices.
 The graphics were basic…

 … but the fun was the same.
 And today millennials are still playing video games.
-The average age of a gamer is 31 years old, and adult women represent a significantly greater proportion of players than boys 18 or younger.
+The average age of a gamer is 31 years old, according to the Entertainment Software Association, and adult women represent a significantly greater proportion of players than boys 18 or younger.
 But boys (and girls) are still playing, which helps explain video games’ enduring popularity.

 The top-selling game of 2014 was Call of Duty: Advanced Warfare.
 The first-person shooter, militaristic Call of Duty franchise has grossed over $10 billion since the original’s release in 2003.
 While the franchise began as a WWII-era game, Advanced Warfare has a futuristic/science fiction plot that involves a lot of gunfire and one of our favorite actors.